-CMIP5 models project a clear increase in temperature over India especially in winter (Figures Al.60 to Al.61), with enhanced warming during night than day (Kumar et al., 2011a) and over northern India (Kulkarni, 2012).
+CMIP5 models project a clear increase in temperature over India especially in winter (Figures AI.60-AI.61), with enhanced warming during night than day (Kumar et al., 2011a) and over northern India (Kulkarni, 2012).
 In summer, extremely hot days and nights are projected to increase.
-Table 14.1 summarizes the projected temperature and precipitation changes for SAS in the RCP4.5 scenario based on CMIP5.
+Table 14.2 summarizes the projected temperature and precipitation changes for SAS in the RCP4.5 scenario based on CMIP5.